Midland railway station, Perth: Redevelopment plans

+Current station

-Construction began on 23 July 2023.
-The last service to use the original platform 1 was on 24 October 2024, all standard gauge regional trains are now using a temporary platform located nearby, until the new station is operational.
+Construction on the new station began on 23 July 2023.
+The last Transwa service to use the original platform 1 was on 24 October 2024, with all standard gauge regional trains using a temporary platform located nearby.

+Between 3 January and 22 February 2026, all services on the MerredinLink and Prospector did not serve the station with all services on the AvonLink service being temporarily extended to East Perth Terminal.
+This was due to the closure and dismantling of the temporary regional platform necessary for the final rail realignment.

+The old station closed on 22 January 2026, followed by a 31 day shutdown of the Midland Line between Bassendean and Midland.
+The current Midland station was then opened on the 22 February 2026.

+Services

-Platforms and services
+Train services

-The station has a single through-running standard gauge platform served by Transwa's AvonLink, MerredinLink and Prospector services, and two narrow gauge bay platforms used by Transperth Midland line services.
+Midland station has three platforms, platform one is a dual gauge platform served by Transwa's AvonLink, MerredinLink and Prospector services, and platforms two and three are used by terminating Transperth Midland line services.
+The new station design will allow for terminating trains to continue east towards the Bellevue railway depot once it opens.

 The station saw 1,125,120 Transperth passengers in the 2013-14 financial year.